underscoreio/essential-slick/src/pages/3-modifying.md

 That's a tuple of two columns.
 That's one part of the what we need.

 We also need to be able to test to see if the data already exists.
-That's straight-forward:
+That's straightforward:

 ~~~ scala
 val exists =